 He continued to stare down as a numbing silence blanketed the room.
 A flush was rising to his cheeks and he refused to look back up at Samael...that was, until he heard the definitive click of an armor strap.

-Will snapped his head up in time to see Samael set his chest plate aside and take a step toward him.
-He opened his muzzle in shocked protest, but the smaller male reached out...not to close his jaws, but instead to gently take the fork and bowl from his hands.
+Will snapped his head up in time to see Samael set his chest-plate aside and take a step toward him.
+He opened his muzzle in shocked protest, but the specialist reached out...not to close his jaws, but instead to gently take the fork and bowl from his hands.
 Samael's muzzle quirked into a tiny but honest smile.
 "Now you hush a sec, Will," he ordered softly before nodding past the flabbergasted corporal.
 "Already seen on your duty board you got the next two hours off."

-Will's eyes widened as Samael reached past him to place the bowl and utensil on his desk, staring up wordlessly at the bottom of the grey chupadore's muzzle before he lowered his eyes to gaze numbly at the patch of white on the shorter male's throat.
+Will's eyes widened as Samael reached past him to place the bowl and utensil on his desk, staring up wordlessly at the bottom of the other chupadore's muzzle before he lowered his eyes to gaze numbly at the patch of white on the specialist's throat.
 Samael's voice drawled tenderly from above him: "An' with your permission, Corporal...I'd like to ensure you adhere to your schedule..."

-Will was shivering, no doubt from a strong sense of fear at the thought of having his predilections reported...but also likely just a hair overtaken by the audacity of the fearless chupadore slipping into his lap.
-As Samael rested his weight gently over his thighs, he was once more able to meet the other soldier's eyes, his own dancing with visible apprehension.
+Will was shivering, no doubt from a strong sense of fear at the thought of having his predilections reported...but also likely just a hair overtaken by the audacity of the fearless soldier slipping into his lap.
+As Samael rested his weight gently over his thighs, he was once more able to meet the specialist's eyes, his own dancing with visible apprehension.
 He felt one of Samael's hands gripping lightly into his shoulder and Will's breath hitched in his throat as they locked gazes for a second or two longer.
-And at last...the dark-red soldier swallowed and whispered: "Okay."
+And at last...the corporal swallowed and whispered: "Okay."

-Samael smiled tenderly as he leaned up while gently pulling the corporal's head toward him, and their muzzles worked together...slowly, almost carefully at first.
-Samael could tell his companion wasn't exactly an expert...and it wasn't precisely a surprise, either, that Marsden's oppressive nature made him even more afraid than most to show his true colors.
+Samael smiled warmly as he leaned up while gently pulling the Barnes's head toward him, and their muzzles worked together...slowly, almost carefully at first.
+Samael could tell his companion wasn't exactly an expert...less of a shock considering Marsden's oppressive nature probably made him even more afraid than most to show his true colors.
 But as Will felt Samael's jaws relent and allow him to push forward a bit, as the fingers digging into the back of his neck clung to his fur lovingly...the corporal steadily responded in kind.

-His slender but strong arms pulled the stocky male closer to him as the chair squeaked in soft protest.
-Will's inexperienced fingers fumbled with the strap for one of Samael's shoulder plates even as he felt the grey male slipping his other hand beneath his tight black undershirt to massage slowly across his chest.
+His slender but toned arms pulled the stocky male closer to him as the chair squeaked in soft protest.
+Will's inexperienced fingers fumbled with the strap for one of Samael's shoulder plates even as he felt the other chupadore slipping his free hand beneath his tight black undershirt to massage slowly across his chest.
 He managed to undo the strap through the intensifying kiss, but then found himself whimpering softly when Samael pulled back with a slight smile.

 Samael reached down and took the corporal's wrist...and there was only a moment of hesitation before he let himself be drawn up and to his paws to look down at his smiling companion.
 There were those damn fingers under his tight shirt once more...except this time they pulled it upward, peeling it off of his chest almost effortlessly as he raised his arms automatically to let Samael tug it completely free.
 And the instant it dropped behind him, they embraced again and pressed their muzzles together eagerly.